International Jazz Day

 - What do I need to make my own melody?

-Repeat this process until satisfied.
+Refine, edit and repeat this process until satisfied.

 - How can I improve my melody?